pantheon-systems/documentation/source/content/guides/wordpress-developer/07-wordpress-s3.md

    <Alert title="Note" type="info">

    Steps 1-3 create a custom AWS User policy with read and write permissions to the specific bucket assigned to your site.
-You can select the **AmazonS3FullAccess** policy to replace the custom policy that you created if you require higher permissions.
+You can select the **AmazonS3FullAccess** policy to replace the custom policy that you created if you require higher permissions (example: listing buckets in the WP Offload Media plugin).

    </Alert>